-Linear algebra is the study of two fundamental objects, vector spaces and linear transformations (see Chapter LT [536]).
-Here we present an axiomatic definition of vector spaces, which will lead to an extra increment of abstraction.
-The power of mathematics is often derived from generalizing many different situations into one abstract formulation, and that is exactly what we will be doing now.
+Linear algebra is the study of two fundamental objects, vector spaces and linear transformations (see Chapter LT [465]).
+Here we present a formal definition of a vector space, which will lead to an extra increment of abstraction.
+The power of mathematics is often derived from generalizing many different situations into one abstract formulation, and that is exactly what we will be doing right now.

-Subsection VS

-Vector Spaces
+Subsection VS Vector Spaces